Skomer: Description

 The island has an area of 2.92 km2.
 Its highest point is 79 m above sea level at Gorse Hill, while the majority of the island sits at around 60 m above sea level.
 Skomer is intersected by a series of slopes and ridges giving it a rich and varied topography.
 It is approximately 2.4 km from north–south and 3.2 km east–west.

 The island is almost cut in two near its eastern side by two bays.
-It is one of several islands lying within 1000 yards (a kilometre) of the Pembrokeshire coast.
-A number of islets surround Skomer, the largest of which are: Midland Isle (height 50 m) separated from Skomer by Little Sound, Mew Stone (height 60 m) and Garland Stone (height 32 m).
+It is one of several islands lying within 1 km of the Pembrokeshire coast.
+A number of islets surround Skomer, the largest of which are Midland Isle (50 m high) separated from Skomer by Little Sound, Mew Stone (60 m high), and Garland Stone (32 m high).

 Name

 The name Skomer derives from Skalmey, a name of Viking origin meaning "Cleft island", possibly from the fact that the eastern end of the island is nearly cut off from the main part.
 It is marked on a 1578 map in Latin as Scaline Insul, with the first word probably meaning scalene or unequal.